rafael-santiago/kryptos/doc/MANUAL.md

 As you may have seen the standard ``DHKE`` implementation using kryptos involves the usage of a specific structure called ``kryptos_dh_xchg_ctx`` and a "oracle" function called ``kryptos_dh_process_stdxchg()``.
 I like to call it "oracle" because this function is smart enough to know the stage of the exchange process.
-This "oracle" behavior avoids the necessity of driving the process with different functions or more explicit code.
+This "oracle" behavior avoids the necessity of driving the process with different functions or a more specific code.

 The calls ``kryptos_init_dh_xchg_ctx()`` and ``kryptos_clear_dh_xchg_ctx()`` are always needed.
 The first obviously initializes the related structures and the second frees any allocated memory inside them.